A RETFORD boy is snap happy after winning a National Trust photo competition for this quacking great shot taken at Clumber Park.

 As part of his prize, James will choose a National Trust property to visit this year for an exclusive behind-the-scenes tour with a meal and photo tuition from top photographer Charlie Waite.

-Jacqueline Mooney, operations manager at Clumber Park, said they were really pleased James chose Clumber Park as his subject to enter the competition.
+Jacqueline Mooney, operations manager at Clumber Park, said they were really pleased James chose Clumber Park as his subject to enter the competition with.

-“His photo is great and captures perfectly the fun of seeing the wildlife when visiting Clumber Park, he’s clearly a very talented young man,” he said.
+“His photo is great and captures perfectly the fun of seeing the wildlife when visiting Clumber Park, he’s clearly a very talented young man,” she said.